Useful? Give it some love.

 Because switching between the easy C and D7 chord is so easy take this time to practice switching between the two.
 Start by strumming the easy C chord down 8 times, then play D7 8 times and back to easy C 8 times.
 If that is easy for you take it one step further and play a small progression using all 3 chords, play the easy G 8 times, the easy C 8 times and then the D7 8 times.
 Don't move on until you have it!

 When playing the guitar using a pick some people like to anchor a finger or two on their pick guard to help give perspective as to where the hand is while strumming People often anchor their pinky or ring finger and in some cases both.
 This can limit you in the future, especially if moving to fingerstyle, so just keep it in mind for later.

-Now that you know the easy C, easy G and D7 chords it is time to learn the full C major and G major chords.
+Now that you know the easy C, easy G and D7 chords it is time to learn the full C major chord and G major chord.
 Don't worry, you can do it!
 You own a six string guitar, right?
 Well then, you probably are saying to yourself "why are we only playing 3 strings?"
-Well, coming up next we will give the G major chord which uses all 6 strings and the C Major which uses 5.
+Well, coming up next we will give the G major chord which uses all 6 strings and the C major chord which uses 5.